daljeetv/speed/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: 🐣 Feature Request
-about: Propose a non-trivial change or new feature for Octobox
+about: Propose a non-trivial change or new feature for speed
 ---

 ## 💥 Proposal